Wills, Trusts & Probate

 What happens if I die without a will in Cherryland?

-In California, a valid will must be in writing, signed by the testator (the person making the will), and witnessed by at least two individuals who are present at the same time.
-The witnesses should not be beneficiaries under the will to avoid conflicts of interest.
-These formalities help ensure that the will reflects the true intentions of the testator and can be enforced by the court.
+Under California law, a valid will must be in writing, signed by the testator (the person creating the will), and witnessed by at least two individuals who are present at the same time.
+These witnesses should not be beneficiaries under the will to avoid conflicts of interest.
+Proper signing and witnessing help ensure that the will reflects the testator’s actual intentions and can be validated by the court during probate proceedings.
+Following these formalities reduces the risk that a will will be challenged or invalidated.
+When executing a will, it is wise to ensure witnesses understand their role and that documentation of the signing process is kept with the will for future reference during probate or other estate administration steps.

 Leave a Reply